mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Template is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
+Functional aspect of the Template is implemented on this XML, directed by one flow that will poll for Salesforce creations/updates.
-For the purpose of this particular Anypoint Template the *mainFlow* just executes the Batch Job which handles all the logic of it.
+For the purpose of this particular Template the *mainFlow* uses a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing), which handles all the logic of it.

 The several message processors constitute four high level actions that fully implement the logic of this Template:
 1. Firstly the Anypoint Template will go to the Salesforce and query all the existing users that match the filter criteria.